maroda/monteverdi/README.md

 1. The Pulse View in the TUI is drawing weird, covering more space in the terminal than its configuration is supposed to be allowing.
 2. Clicking on pulses in WebUI is inconsistent, sometimes the metadata popup will work, sometimes it's really difficult to trigger.

+## Feature Requests

+- Metrics input.
+Can read an existing timeseries with KV and extract pulses.
+- Inference.
+How do we take a history of pulses and define expected behaviors?
+- Monitor.
+How do we "alert" on pulse diversion?
+- Output.
+Can the pulses be converted to other formats?
+- Audio.
+How do the patterns sound?